Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning: Know-Show Benchmark

 \subsection{Know-Show Test Scenarios}

 We motivate and describe our test scenarios below.
 Fig \ref{fig:test_Cases} shows an example of each test scenario.
-The benchmark consists of five complementary test scenarios grouped into two categories: (1) Action-Conditioned Spatial Grounded Reasoning (AC-SGR), which evaluates a model’s ability to jointly reason and localize objects, people, hands or their interactions within specific action contexts; under this category, we have four sub-categories: (a) person grounded reasoning, (b) object grounded reasoning, (c) person-object co-grounded reasoning and (d) hand-object co-grounded reasoning.
-(2) Action-Conditioned Temporal Grounded Reasoning (AC-TGR), which assesses whether the model can reason about the relative temporal order of actions and their absolute localization.
+The benchmark consists of five complementary test scenarios grouped into two categories: (1) Action-Conditioned Spatial Grounded Reasoning, which evaluates a model’s ability to jointly reason and localize objects, people, hands or their interactions within specific action contexts.
+This category includes four sub-scenarios in increasing order of compositional complexity: (a) person grounded reasoning, (b) object grounded reasoning, (c) person-object co-grounded reasoning and (d) hand-object co-grounded reasoning.
+(2) Action-Conditioned Temporal Grounded Reasoning, which assesses whether the model can reason about the relative temporal order of actions and their absolute localization.

-\textbf{(a) Action-conditioned person grounded reasoning. } This scenario evaluates whether the model can correctly \emph{link an action to the person performing it and localize that person within the action’s temporal window}, requiring the combined capabilities of action recognition, localization, action–person binding, reasoning, and person localization.
+\textbf{(a) Action-conditioned person grounded reasoning. } This scenario evaluates whether the model can correctly \emph{link an action to the person performing it and localize that person within the action’s temporal window}, requiring the combined capabilities of action recognition and localization, action–person binding, reasoning and action-conditioned person localization.

 \textbf{(b) Action-conditioned object grounded reasoning. } This scenario evaluates whether the model can correctly \emph{link an action to the object involved in it and localize that object within the action’s temporal window}.
-It requires action recognition, action–object binding, reasoning, action localization and object localization.
+It requires action recognition and localization, action–object binding, reasoning and action-conditioned object localization.

-\textbf{(c) Action-conditioned person-object co-grounded reasoning. } This scenario evaluates whether the model can correctly \emph{link an action to both the person and the object involved and localize them within the action’s temporal window}, demanding integrated skills in action recognition, action–role binding between the interacting entities, action localization and localization of person and object.
+\textbf{(c) Action-conditioned person-object co-grounded reasoning. } This scenario evaluates whether the model can correctly \emph{link an action to both the person and the object involved and localize them within the action’s temporal window}, demanding integrated skills in action recognition and localization, action–role binding and reasoning between the interacting entities and action-conditioned localization of the involved person and the object.